benedict-96/Cemracs2023/paper/src/transformer.md

 ```@raw latex
 \begin{figure}
 \includegraphics[width = .3\textwidth]{tikz/transformer.png}
-\caption{Visualization of the transformer architecture.}
+\caption{Sketch of the transformer architecture.
+It is a composition of an attention layer and a feedforward neural network.
+The first \textit{add connection} is drawn in light green to emphasize that this can be left out.}
 \label{fig:TransformerArchitecture}
 \end{figure}
 ```